vincentchachere/Active-Directory-and-Azure-Setup/README.md

 ***

-- At the top right of the Server Manager Dashboard, click on the flag
+- At the top right of the Server Manager Dashboard, click on: `the flag`
-- Select "Promote This Server to a Domain Controller"
+- Select: `Promote This Server to a Domain Controller`

 <p align="center">
 <img src="https://i.imgur.com/GOYiTFe.png" height="70%" width="70%" alt="Azure Free Account"/>

 ***

- - Select "Add a New Forest"
+- Select: `Add a New Forest`
- 	- Root domain name: mydomain.com
+- Root domain name: `mydomain.com`
-- Select Next
+- Select: `Next`
-- Create a password
+- Create: `a password`
-- Select Next and follow the prompts
+- Select: `Next` and follow the prompts
-- Select Install to complete the installation
+- Select: `Install` to complete the installation

 <p align="center">